awesto/django-shop/docs/howto/how-to-use-your-own-addressmodel.rst

 This is to ensure that the views take handle "attaching" the address objects to the User (or the session if the shopper is a guest).

+We recommend to add `as_text` method to your address model that 'collect' all fields and return them in one string.
+This string will be saved to order (to billing_address_text or shipping_address_text accordingly) during checkout view.

 You are obviously free to subclass theses views and hook your own behavior.